New COVID-19 related deaths reported in Mercer, Bland and Buchanan counties

 Bluefield Daily Telegraph

-BLUEFIELD — New COVID-19 related deaths were reported Thursday morning in Mercer, Bland and Buchanan counties.
+BLUEFIELD — New COVID-19 related deaths were reported Thursday in Mercer, Bland and Buchanan counties.

-A 95-year old female from Mercer County was among seven new deaths in West Virginia reported Thursday morning by Bill J. Crouch, cabinet secretary for the West Virginia Department of Health and Human Resources.
+A 95-year old female from Mercer County was among seven new deaths in West Virginia confirmed Thursday by Bill J. Crouch, cabinet secretary for the West Virginia Department of Health and Human Resources.

+There have now been 24 COVID-19 related deaths involving residents of Mercer County.

 That means all 24 COVID-19 deaths to date in Mercer County are from the Princeton Health Care Center.